 Intercultural Skills Are The Core Skills

 These are just a few examples.
-The point is that these so-called soft skills are actually the basis for our living in a civilised society, and they can and should be learned and strengthened no matter where you live.
+The point is that these so-called soft skills are actually the basis for our living in society, and they can and should be learned and strengthened no matter where you live.
 But if there comes the point in your life when you leave your home, they become even more important, and you need even more to back them up by learning.
 For example, there are countries like Denmark, where empathy is taught in schools as a separate subject, and there is a really good reason for it.
 And if we think of how high Denmark ranks on the happiness report year by year, it’s easy to see the connection, isn’t it?
 And as for the global workplace and globalised world in general, I would say that intercultural soft skills are the core skills for living a contented, healthy and successful life.

 - In a different country you have to strengthen your communication skills by constantly learning about the cultural differences.